mjbroekman/BattleTech/Guides/Career_Scoring.md

   * Being Honored or Loathed by all factions should be a goal for attaining the highest score (and getting the most out of the rep completion bonus)
   * All that being said, **_remember that becoming an ally of a faction will remove ALL positive reputation from that faction's enemies_ AND PREVENT YOU FROM GAINING POSITIVE REPUTATION WITH THEM**.
 DO NOT join an Alliance if you have positive reputation with the enemies if you want to keep your score from dropping.
   * Being Honored by the Pirates will make a heck of a lot of missions available in unaligned space.
-* Get the third Training Pod update as soon as possible.
+* Get the third Training Pod upgrade as soon as possible.
   * This will also allow you to have 24 pilots.
-  * Every day with the 3rd training pod upgrade means your pilots who have spent less than 30k xp will gain another 50xp.
+  * Every day with the 3rd training pod upgrade means your pilots who have less than 30k xp (including pre-existing skills) will gain another 50xp.
 That translates to 1 point / day / pilot that can use the pods.
   * Mechwarriors seem to stop accruing additional XP between 27,000 and 28,000 xp depending on starting stats.
 I had a number of 2/2/3/2 pilots that stopped at 27,550xp with dozens of days remaining in my career.
   * If you spend 30k xp on a pilot, that will raise their skills to two 7s and two 6s (if evenly spread)
   * DO NOT SPEND XP except when necessary.
 The XP score increments regardless of *spent* XP, so there is no need to spend XP and increase maintenance unless absolutely necessary.
+* Get the third Drive System upgrade as soon as possible.
+  * This will reduce travel time between systems, allowing you to visit more systems and complete more contracts in the 1200 days.
 * "Punch Up"
   * Taking contracts above your weight limit and being successful at it is key to four metrics:
     * Contract score (higher difficulty)